-One of the most common questions in the world when it comes to weight loss and nutrition is, “how do you lose weight?”
+One of the most common questions in the world when it comes to weight loss and nutrition is, “How do you lose weight?”

 Understandably so, it is something that at one time or another, we all desire.
 Whether it’s to shred a few pounds and lean up, or over the years, the pounds keep adding and adding, at one point, the majority of us will look in the mirror and realize it’s time for a change.
 With all this being said, not many people understand just how simple the process of losing weight is.
-In today’s world, weight loss and nutrition has become overly complicated.
+In today’s world, weight loss and nutrition have become overly complicated.
 The internet is filled with tons of lies and misinformation regarding weight loss, but unfortunately for most, that is the first place we go to find out how weight loss occurs.
 Social influencers will have you believe you need a certain product or must be on a certain diet, that they are selling to you in their program.
 Articles will be posted telling you how you must cut out all sugar, eat six small meals a day, or you must go on the keto, vegan, carnivore, or vegetarian diet, and so on.
 The truth is, you can be on whatever diet you want when you want to lose weight because weight loss is all about calories!

 Weight loss is as simple as elementary school math.
 Essentially, it is the same concept as greater than versus less than.
 As I said before, weight loss is all about calories.
 Calories are a representation of the amount of energy a food source is providing us.
 For instance, four ounces of grilled chicken tenderloins will provide one hundred and ten calories of energy.
 Humans utilize the energy we derive from consumption for certain bodily functions.
 These functions include our BMR, NEAT, EA, and TEF.
 BMR is your body’s metabolism.
 It is going to require energy for tasks like temperature regulation and cell growth.
 NEAT stands for non-exercise activity thermogenesis.
 Essentially, any physical activity that is not considered direct exercise, like walking to the bathroom, or writing on a piece of paper.
 EA is an exercise activity, so any sport, cardio, or form of training.
 TEF stands for the thermic effect of food.
 Ironically, we need the energy to break down the food we consume and digest.